 Of all the Blog articles I have written for my little company - this is my favorite!
 I wrote it in 2014 shortly after I bought Gingerbread World and since then I've learned a few more things about Lebkuchen (and Oma's!).

 I have a confession to make.
-When I bought this little company, Gingerbread World, a year ago I really didn’t like Lebkuchen.
+When I bought this little company, Gingerbread World, 5 years ago I really didn’t like Lebkuchen.
 At least I didn’t think I liked Lebkuchen.
 I had memories of having to eat dried out cookies with weird icing - they tasted like cardboard.
 Needless to say whatever I was eating was not Lebkuchen in the true sense of the word – or it just wasn’t Schmidt Lebkuchen!!!

 With considerable relief I am now able to tell you that I in fact do love Lebkuchen now that I have tried the soft chewy types that come from Schmidt’s bakeries.
 But – in those early days of owning Gingerbread World – the question often crossed my mind…Why do people buy this stuff?

 So after many wonderful conversations and emails and letters with Gingerbread World customers I have compiled a list of the Top Ten Reasons Why Omas (and Opas, Tantes, Oncles) Love to Give (and to Receive) Lebkuchen at Christmas!

 10. Christmas just wouldn’t be Christmas without Lebkuchen – Lebkuchen smell and taste like Christmas and Christmas smellssand tastes like Lebkuchen.
 Finding that lovely white box on your doorstep just before First Advent is a sure sign that the Holiday Season has begun!